This creamy broccoli soup is easy to make from scratch with simple ingredients and in just 30 minutes.

 Storage

-You can also freeze broccoli soup for up to 3 months.
-Let it cool down completely, then transfer it to a freezer-friendly container and freeze.
+Freezer: You can freeze broccoli soup for up to 3 months.
+Let it cool completely, then transfer it to a freezer-friendly container and freeze it.

 Broccoli Soup